movonow/socks-it/README.md

 When a browser accesses a page, it typically initiates multiple TCP connection requests to different servers for various resources, with each connection corresponding to a Tunnel.
 The [Tunnel](proxy/bin/internal/tunnel.go) is an abstraction built on top of [Transport](proxy/transport.go), where all Tunnels usually share a single Transport instance.

 ---

-This translation maintains the structure and details of the original text while making it accessible to an English-speaking audience.
-If you need further modifications or additional information, feel free to ask!